 Dominic Wong was a TV artist for Asia Television Company from 1990 to 1992.
 He studied modern dance in The Hong Kong Academy for Performing Arts.
 He joined CCDC after his graduation in 1996 and was promoted as Associate Artistic Director in 2016.
-He was appointed as Acting Artistic Director since November 2019.
 He received 2001 and 2013 Hong Kong Dance Awards “Outstanding Performance by a Male Dancer” for his performance in Plaza X and The Comedy of K respectively.
 He is one of the founding member of the Zero Zero Ensemble.
 Wong’s choreographic work Men’s Chop Suey (All of A Sudden, 2003) was invited to rerun in the 1st Guangdong Modern Dance Festival.
 He also choreographed widely for other dance companies including Zero Zero Ensemble, BiLiBaLa Physical Theatre and E-Side Modern Dance Company.
 Other choreographic works include E.Y.T.
 (2007), Xtremely Four Seasons (2008), What’s Next?
 (2009), Punk Side Story (2010), Blind Chance (2012), Second Thoughts (2014), Travelogue (2016) (previous title: Little Pieces), The Little Prince (2017), Day After Day in Season(s) (2018) and The Odyssey of Little Dragon (2019).
 Xtremely Four Seasons and Blind Chance were invited to rerun in the 6th and 9th Guangdong Modern Dance Festival.
 Xtremely Four Seasons and What’s Next? were both hailed by South China Morning Post as one of the “Best Dances” in 2008 and 2009 respectively.
 Travelogue was awarded the Outstanding Medium Venue Production at The 19th Hong Kong Dance Awards.

 CCDC Resident Choreographer Sang Jijia has won numerous international dance awards as well as the Asian Cultural Council Fellowship to study in the US.
 In 2002, he was chosen by the Rolex Mentor and Protégé Arts Initiative to study choreography under William Forsythe in Germany and stayed on at Ballet Frankfurt and the Forsythe Company as assistant choreographer and dancer.
 Sang returned to China in 2006 and, since then, has created a number of full-length works for BeijingDance/LDTX, Guangdong Modern Dance Company and CCDC.
 He has received commissions from famous dance companies across the world, including the Norwegian dance company Carte Blanche and Spellbound Contemporary Ballet, Italy.
 Sang is celebrated for his extremely physical and emotional movement language and his use of electronic music to interpret abstract concepts.